passlab/minet/unet-tf/README.md

 Keras is compatible with: Python 2.7-3.5.

-## Install Keras/Tensorflow with GPU support on Ubuntu 18.04 with NVIDIA GPU
+## Install Keras/Tensorflow with GPU support on Ubuntu 18.04 with NVIDIA GPU.
+Refer to https://www.tensorflow.org/install/gpu

 ### Add NVIDIA package repositories
 ```